elixirchat/elixirchat-js-sdk/README.md

 __Callback arguments:__

 - `peopleWhoAreTyping: Array<{user}>` - Array of people who are currently typing text in this room.
-If array is empty, then other participants are not currently typing anything.
+If the array is empty, then other participants are not currently typing anything.
     - `{user}.id` - participant's ID
     - `{user}.firstName` - participant's first name
     - `{user}.lastName` - participant's last name